Alternate Text and Decorative Images in PowerPoint

 When do I mark an image decorative?

-If an image does not include any alternate text information and is not marked as decorative, then assistive technologies may try to read out a file name or will announce the presence of a graphic, but with no additional information.
-This has the effect of informing the student there might be content, but the student does not have access to that information.
+If an image lacks alternate text and isn’t marked as decorative, assistive technologies may read out the file name or announce a graphic’s presence without providing further details.
+This situation signals to the student that content might exist, but they can’t access that information.

 If sufficient information is described through text and images are used, consider marking the graphics as decorative to improve screen reader readability.